 In Northern Ireland, the government’s website should detail your property’s Domestic Capital Values on 1 Jan 2005, so you don’t need to calculate anything!

+Note: You should continue to pay Council Tax while challenging your Council Tax band.

+Challenging your Council Tax band in England and Wales

+{Clean copy}

+In Northern Ireland, the government’s website should detail your property’s Domestic Capital Values on 1 Jan 2005, so you don’t need to calculate anything!

-Note: You should continue to pay your Council Tax bill while challenging your band.
+Note: You should continue to pay Council Tax while challenging your Council Tax band.

 Challenging your Council Tax band in England and Wales